-Moreover, the French Army model of the future cannot ignore France's European commitment and the leading role taken by our country in the laborious setting up of the French Army.a Common Security and Defence Policy (Europe of Defence) since the MAASTRICHT Treaty (1993), a commitment clearly renewed by the new President of the Republic: "We must strengthen the link between national strategic autonomy and European ambitions, between national and shared interests...
+Moreover, the model of the French Army of the future cannot ignore France's European commitment and the leading role played by our country in the laborious setting up of the French Army.a Common Security and Defence Policy (Europe of Defence) since the MAASTRICHT Treaty (1993), a commitment clearly renewed by the new President of the

+Republic: "We must strengthen the link between national strategic autonomy and European ambitions, between national and shared interests...
 In these areas, partnership will be systematically sought when we do not have the necessary capabilities alone and when the political conditions are right".